 When Muse sang “black holes and revelations” it was about her ‘pathetic hopes and expectations’ or ‘Far away / you can’t be far enough away / far away from the people who don’t care if you live or die’

-(And these are the lyrics which don’t need to be communicated by *&%$#@]?).
+(And these are just the lyrics that don’t need censoring).

 By lunch time, everyone is singing along.
 It’s hysterical― Everyone thinks it’s funny.